 Casey Grammar School recognises that success is measured individually.
-Casey Grammar nourishes and fosters the needs of each student to ensure everyone has the opportunity to be and become the very best version of themselves.
+Casey Grammar nourishes and fosters the needs of each student to ensure everyone has the opportunity to become the very best version of themselves.

 Whatever your hopes, dreams or future goals may be; Casey Grammar is there throughout the education journey to support and guide students to a bright future backed by dedicated teachers to pursue their dreams; whatever they may be.

 Religious and Spiritual